We’re now far enough into summer that you may be looking to switch things up when searching for wines suitable for sipping in hot weather.

 Granted, some people just can’t cozy up to Sherry’s unique aromas and flavors, but the sad fact is that millions of people who would adore this famous drink don’t know--for failure to try it.

 Please, try it.
 Classic pairings for nibbling along with a Fino or Manzanilla before dinner would include almonds, fried squid or fish (smoked fish too), olives, sushi, oysters, cured salami or ham--basically, anything you’d find as an appetizer in a Spanish tapas restaurant, but lots more as well.
-This is a fortified wine type, but the finished alcohol is only about 15% or a little more, which is barely any higher than, say, California Chardonnay.
-Thankfully, two of the very best renditions of this genre are also among the easiest to find and purchase: “Tio Pepe” Fino from Gonzalez Byass, and “La Gitana” Manzanilla from Bodegas Hidalgo.
-Both are terrific, and ridiculously under priced relative to their quality, simply because Sherry is out of fashion (because so many people don’t know better).
+This is a fortified wine type, but the finished alcohol is only about 15% or a little more, which is barely any higher than, say, California Chardonnay and lower than many California reds.
+In addition to Diez - Mérito's Bertola Fino, two of the very best renditions of this genre are also among the easiest to find and purchase: “Tio Pepe” Fino from Gonzalez Byass, and “La Gitana” Manzanilla from Bodegas Hidalgo.
+All three of these are consistently excellent, and ridiculously under priced relative to their quality, simply because Sherry is out of fashion (because so many people don’t know better).

 20 Year-Old Tawny Port: Yes, I know…you think I’m crazy for recommending a second fortified wine type as a hot-weather choice.
 In light of the sad fact that most people suffer from the mis-impression that Port is solely a cold-weather drink, I understand your skepticism, and take no offense.
 But I’m not crazy…and I can prove it.